Nishant18S/HacknoTricks-HackOrbit/README.md

 # 🌟 HacknoTricks HackOrbit

-This is the **Frontend and Database** part of the HacknoTricks HackOrbit project.
-It includes all user interface pages, department-specific modules (as folders), chatbot functionality and Complete Database Structure.
+This is the **Full Project** of the HacknoTricks HackOrbit project.
+It includes all user interface pages, department-specific modules (as folders), chatbot functionality, Complete Database Structure and Backend.

 ---

+## 🚀 Features

 ## 🚀 Features